fabiobento512/FRequest/readme.txt

 Just extract the inner FRequest folder to any place in your computer.
 Run the executable.

 Linux:
-Download the AppImage, make it executable and run the executable.
+Extract the inner FRequest folder to any place in your computer, make it executable (chmod +x) and run the executable.

-You may need to install "libssl1.0-dev" package to get the ssl requests to work properly (and also to check for updates within the program).
+You may need to install openssl 1.1.1 to get the ssl requests to work properly (and also to check for updates within the program).

-In ubuntu you can do it like this: sudo apt-get install libssl1.0-dev
+In ubuntu (18.04) you can do it like this: sudo apt-get install openssl

 ----------------------------------
 Upgrading: